 Celtic v Rangers.
 The Old Firm derby.
 El Glasico (okay, maybe not).
-Arguably the biggest derby match in world football returns this weekend, for only the second time since 2012, with the event an intriguing Scottish Cup semi-final.
+Arguably the biggest derby match in world football returns this weekend.

 Rangers 3-3 Celtic – November 19 1995

 German international Andreas Thom opened the scoring with a thunderous strike which signalled the sensational game ahead – with both clubs contributing to a sensational game of football.

 Brian Laudrup replied with his own cracker just before half-time, before Celtic retook the lead.

 Ally McCoist took time out from filming A Question of Sport to nod home an equaliser, before an own goal looked to have given Rangers the points, only for the enigmatic Pierre van Hooijdonk to tie the game at 3-3.

 More of that excitement on Sunday please, guys.

 Celtic 0-3 Rangers – May 2 1999